This article was updated on 10th September 2023 for freshness and to incorporate new information.

 It won’t be perfect, but it’s better than putting the chicken down on a solid surface.

-The seasoning was a bit soggy because it has soaked up a lot of the olive oil binder I used, but this was easily remedied by putting some more dry rub on.
+Results: The chicken looked almost identical to when I first placed it there.
+The seasoning was a bit soggy because it had soaked up a lot of the olive oil binder I used, but this was easily remedied by putting some more dry rub on.

 How to get seasoning to stick to cooked chicken